cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

             "Msg": "world",
         }, nil
 }
 ```

-### 4. JSON Mapping Generic Call
+#### JSON Generic Call

-JSON Mapping Generic Call means that the user can directly construct JSON string request or response according to the specification, and Kitex will do Thrift codec accordingly.
+JSON mapping generic calls refer to the ability of users to construct JSON String request parameters or returns directly according to specifications, and Kitex will handle the Thrift encoding/decoding accordingly.

-#### Build JSON

-Kitex JSON Mapping Generic Call will convert the request parameters according to the given IDL, will not strictly verify the field name and type constructed.

-The field name only supports string type corresponding to the JSON Field.
-The type mapping of the field Value is shown in the Type Mapping Table below.
+Unlike the strict validation of field names and types in Map generic calls, JSON generic calls in Kitex transform user request parameters based on the given IDL, eliminating the need for users to specify explicit types, such as int32 or int64.

-Returns the Field ID and type that will verify the Response and generate the corresponding JSON Field based on the Field Name of the IDL.
+For Responses, the Field ID and type will be validated, and the corresponding JSON field will be generated based on the IDL's Field Name.

-For response, the Field ID and Type will be verified, and return JSON string to user  corresponding to the IDL.

-##### Type Mapping Table
+##### Type Mapping

-The Mapping between Golang and Thrift:
+The type mapping between Golang and Thrift IDL is as follows:

 | **Golang Type**             | **Thrift IDL Type** |
 | --------------------------- | ------------------- |